Contents [ Hide ]

 - Packaging must be conducive to general safety, security to both shippers and laboratory staff – i.e. use a sealed, smell-free, damage-resistant bag or container

-- In addition, packaging for samples must be labelled correctly and sent via authorized cannabis shippers only – Canada Post, Purolator, NOT through personal delivery means
+- Packaging for samples must be labelled correctly and sent via authorized cannabis shippers only – Canada Post, Purolator, NOT through personal delivery means

 - Any descriptions for how the cannabis was cultivated, processed and harvested can be very helpful for testers, including: